jyrimatti/hseverywhere/README.rst

 ------------

 1. install `Nix <http://nixos.org/nixpkgs/>`_.
 You should already have it.
-2. install XCode and some Android emulator depending on your needs.
+2. install XCode and some Android SDK depending on your needs.
 3. ``git clone https://github.com/jyrimatti/hseverywhere``
 4. Execute ``init.sh`` to download and install half the Internet.
 Just answer 'yes' or 'y' to possible questions.